tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 #### Main features

 * Layout of current page should be reformatted in line with the prototype – main changes include introducing the “at a glance” box and new accordions
 * Add risk information at the side of the page.
-This is dependent on this ticket being completed, which should help developers get a sense of the technical architecture involved in retrieving this data.
+This is dependent on <a href="https://dsdmoj.atlassian.net/browse/MO-1051">this ticket</a> being completed, which should help developers get a sense of the technical architecture involved in retrieving this data.
-* In Sentence and offence accordion, only display the release dates we have for the prisoner in this format:
+* In the Sentence and offence accordion, only display the release dates we have for the prisoner in the following format:
     - Conditional release date
     - Actual release date
     - Parole eligibility date